 Estimate quickly with our Reverse Mortgage CalculatorTop Strategies

 - Delay your retirement until age 70 if you believe you will live until 85+.
-If you start taking your CPP at age 65 it will be reduced by 42%.
-If you start taking it after age 65 your benefits will increase by 0.7% for every month you wait (up to age 70) because of the cost of living adjustment (COLA) that is provided.
+If you start CPP at age 60 instead of 65, your payment can be reduced by up to 36%.
+If you delay until age 70, your payment can increase by up to 42%.
+CPP payments increase by 0.7% for each month you delay after age 65, up to age 70.
 This can be a viable strategy if you are going to live until you are 85 years or older.

-- Make sure to contribute at the highest level possible during your entire working career (39 or more years), based on the maximum YMPE of $74,600 and any enhancements made after 2019 (50+%) due to full participation.
+- Make sure to contribute at the highest level possible during your entire working career, based on the maximum YMPE of $74,600 and any enhancements made after 2019 (50+%) due to full participation.

 - Extend your working years to replace periods of low earnings in your top 39 (base) or 40 (enhanced) years of your working life.

 - Increase the number of years you can exclude from your calculation of your best 39 (base) or 40 (enhanced) by using drop-outs.
-You can automatically contribute to 8 years of drop-outs (low/no earnings due to childcare for children less than 7 years old) or periods of disability.
+You may be able to exclude up to 8 years of low or zero earnings from the CPP calculation through general drop-out provisions.

 - Share your pension with your spouse to maximize tax benefits to you or your spouse, and to maximize the total amount received by both of you during the joint lifetimes of both of you.